 Lab clients include a wide array of public agencies and nonprofit organizations.

 See lists of recent Lab projects by year:

 The Lab has been featured recently in several external and internal publications, including: a recent article in Nonprofit Press; a description of a collaboration with Parsons School of Design; an article about a Lab project that inspired a law promoting locally grown food; and an article by Professor Rachel Meltzer about the Urban Policy program's client-based curriculum.

-"CEC has worked closely with Milano's Urban Policy Laboratory in Issue Analysis program over the last decade, and we have been consistently impressed with the quality of the students' research, analysis, and formal presentations.
+"CEC has worked closely with Milano's Urban Policy Lab over the last decade, and we have been consistently impressed with the quality of the students' research, analysis, and formal presentations.
 From a project to mitigate the presence of reusable building materials in NYC's waste stream to our most recent project, which involves sustainable reconstruction in Hurricane Sandy's wake, CEC has consistently received incisive analysis and actionable recommendations from Milano students.
 CEC currently employs two graduates from Milano's Urban Policy program, and it is gratifying how often we get to work with other graduates we know who are employed by organizations in the sustainability sector.
 I recommend participating in the Lab to any non-profit or governmental agency that might appreciate a fresh perspective on any challenges or opportunities they face."